 Historical Attractions of Lisbon: MUDE – Museum of Arts and Fashion

 Located in downtown Lisbon, the Museu do Design e da Moda is an exceptional museum: more than 2500 objects are presented, which sweep the history of fashion and design from 1935 to the most contemporary creations.
 This vast building, with its brutalist and denuded architecture, hosts both temporary and permanent exhibitions.
 There is always something going on: open workshops, conferences, performances or guided tours.
 Additionally, admission is free!
 If you are a design aficionado, you cannot, under any circumstances, skip this visit.

 Historical Attractions of Lisbon: Santa Maria Maior Cathedral

-More commonly known as Sé Catedral by residents, this cathedral is the oldest religious building in Lisbon.
+More commonly known as Sé Catedral by residents, this cathedral is the oldest religious building in Lisbon and a must-visit when spending one day in Lisbon.
 Its construction began in 1147, on the orders of the one who is considered the founder of Portugal, King Alfonso I, who had just taken back the city from the Moors.
 In order to affirm the new dominion of the Catholic religion in these territories, the king chose to build the cathedral on the site of an old mosque.
 The building survived several earthquakes, including the catastrophic one of 1775, which destroyed almost the entire city.

 Historical Attractions of Lisbon: The Calouste Gulbenkian Museum